uwuprotocol/oracle-keeper/README.md

 The following environment variables are needed in the `.env` file:

-- `BLOCKCHAIN_API`: The URL of the Stacks Blockchain API instance you're interacting with.
+- `RPC_URL`: The URL of the Stacks Blockchain API instance.

-- `PUBLIC_KEY`: The public key for the address used to broadcast transactions.
+- `SIGNER_PUBLIC_KEY`: The public key of the account signing transactions.

-- `PRIVATE_KEY`: The private key for the address used to broadcast transactions.
+- `SIGNER_PRIVATE_KEY`: The private key of the account signing transactions.

-- `CONTRACT_ADDRESS`: The address of the contract you want to interact with.

-- `CONTRACT_NAME`: The name of the contract you want to interact with.

-- `FUNCTION_NAME`: The name of the function in the contract that you want to call.
+- `ORACLE_CONTRACT_NAME`: The name of the authorized Oracle contract.

-- `FEE_RATE`: The fee rate in microstacks for broadcasting transactions.
+- `TX_FEE_RATE`: The fee rate in uSTX paid to broadcast transactions.

 ## License